Family Guide: Family Dynamics

 Sibling Relationships

-Sibling relationships are some of the earliest relationships a child makes in their life, and for that reason, these relationships have an impact on development.
-A positive sibling relationship makes for a positive impact on development.
-Through this relationship, a child learns a multitude of things, such as respect, social skills, and socio-emotional development.
-However, sibling rivalry can be a barrier to these positive developmental effects when it becomes detrimental to the child.
-As a caregiver, it helps to be aware of favoritism, encourage effort over the outcome, and set clear standards for all children to avoid the sibling relationship becoming harmful to a child’s development.
+Sibling relationships are some of the earliest relationships a child makes.
+These relationships have an impact on development.
+A positive sibling relationship has a positive influence on child development.
+Through sibling relationships, children learn respect for others, social skills, and socio-emotional development.
+However, sibling rivalry can be detrimental to the child and a barrier to positive development.
+As a caregiver, it helps to be aware of favoritism, encourage effort over the outcome, and set clear standards for all children to avoid sibling relationships becoming harmful to a child’s development.

 Parentification

-Parentification is a term that is used to describe the process when a child is given the physical and/or psychological responsibilities of a parent or caregiver.
-When a child goes through parentification, usually the responsibilities build and build, and with that, the child takes more time away from themselves and puts more into their parental responsibilities.
+Parentification is the process of when a child is given the physical and/or psychological responsibilities of a parent or caregiver.
+When a child goes through parentification, the responsibilities build and build, and result in the child taking more time away from themselves and putting more into their parental responsibilities.
 This may cause numerous effects like negative mental health, insecure attachment, and PTSD.

 LGBTQ+ Families

-Growing acceptance and legal changes have made LGBTQ+ families able to be recognized and supported in today’s world.
+Growing acceptance and legal changes have enabled LGBTQ+ families to receive recognition and support.
 Research finds that these families do not differ from straight, heterosexual parent families.
-Most importantly, LGBTQ+ parents are equally as fit to marry and raise children and deserve to be recognized just as any other family type.
+Importantly, LGBTQ+ parents are equally capable of marrying and raising children and deserve recognition just as any other family type.

 Blended Families

-Blended families occur when a divorced parent with a child remarries.
-Sometimes that other adult also has children.
-These situations are also referred to as stepfamilies.
-New step siblings go through a huge change while the parents are living their newfound happiness.
-Sometimes these changes can sometimes pose challenges, and if not resolved, it can lead to negative dynamics.
+Blended families occur when a divorced parent with a child remarries, sometimes with the new spouse also having children, referred to as stepfamilies.
+New step-siblings endure a huge transition while parents are living their newfound happiness.
+These changes can pose challenges.
+If not resolved, they can lead to negative dynamics.
 Planning, giving the children time, bonding, and maintaining the quality of the marriage are just a few ways to support a blended family.
 Counseling and therapy can be a great help, too, to help family members navigate this new situation.

 Adoptive and Foster Families

-Adoptive parents permanently take in a child who is not biologically theirs, but foster families take in non biological children temporarily until another situation comes along.
-Either way, the dynamic of these families is unique in that the child faces grief, sometimes ambiguous when the parent is physically removed, but not psychologically, and sometimes grief from death or abandonment of caregivers.
-These families might also be constructed with kinship caregivers, meaning that grandparents or other extended family become the primary caregiver(s).
+Adoptive parents permanently take in a child who is not biologically theirs, but foster families take in nonbiological children temporarily until another situation comes along.
+In either case, these families have a unique dynamic where the child experiences grief, which can be ambiguous when the parent is physically absent but not psychologically.
+These families may also include kinship caregivers, such as grandparents or other extended family members who become primary caregiver(s).
 These families are just as capable of healthy family dynamics as biological families.

 National Resources